Space Science is a relatively new science

 space where occupants will remain for long periods.

-team includes students and advisors from the Massachusetts
+with a team of students and advisors from the Massachusetts

 Institute of Technology (Cambridge), the University